Background

 United Nations Correspondent, National Broadcasting Company, 4649.
 War Correspondent, National Broadcasting Company, 1940-1945.

-Member Association Radio-television News Analysts (president 1948-1949, 55, 56, secretary 1954), St. Andrews Society New York, United Nations Corrs.
+Member Association Radio-television News Analysts (president 1948-1949, 55, 56, secretary 1954), Saint Andrews Society New York, United Nations Corrs.
 Association (president 1964), Pilgrims of the United States, France-American Society, Gargoyle Society, Society of Silurians (governor), American Society French Legion of Honor, France American Society, Sigma Delta Chi, Sigma Phi (trustee Williams chapter 1968-1973).
 Clubs: Williams.

-Married Lucy Maxwell, December 17, 1937 (divorced).; married Henriette Butler Kidder, May 27, 1969.
+Married Lucy Maxwell, December 17, 1937 (divorced).
+Married Henriette Butler Kidder, May 27, 1969.
 Children: Ian (deceased), Myles Angus, Sara Ann Andrew, Matthew Chattan, Fiona Ellen.